 Parents and their loved ones who contact the Hotline will speak to professional counselors.
 Counselors will immediately provide real-time support, information, and resources.

 Counselors will also provide referrals to local or telehealth providers if you need longer-term care and support.
-Counselors are licensed or certified, and also have training in how to provide culturally appropriate and trauma-informed support.
-They will take into consideration your preferences for age, gender, ethnicity, and language-specific resources when providing referrals for you.
+Counselors are licensed or certified and have training in how to provide culturally appropriate and trauma-informed support.
+They will consider your preferences for age, gender, ethnicity, and language-specific resources when providing referrals for you.

 Who will I speak to when I call or text?